National Film Award for Best Music Direction

-The National Film Award for Best Music Direction (the Silver Lotus Award) is an honour presented annually at the National Film Awards by the Directorate of Film Festivals to a musician who has composed the best score for films produced within the Indian film industry.
+The National Film Award for Best Music Direction (the Silver Lotus Award) is an honour presented annually at the National Film Awards by the National Film Development Corporation of India to a musician who has composed the best score for films produced within the Indian film industry.
 The award was first introduced at the 15th National Film Awards in 1967.
 At the 42nd National Film Awards, an award for "Best Background Score" was instituted.
 It was however discontinued after that, and it was not until 2009 that the category was re-introduced.
-A total of 51 awards—including award for Best Background score—to 40 different composers.
+Later, during the 70th National Film Awards both the categories — Best Background Score and Best Background Music were clubbed together and named as "Best Background Music".
+A total of 51 awards—including award for Best Background music—to 40 different composers.